 According to Bruce Fife, everyone should oil pull, just like everyone should brush their teeth, even if you don’t have oral or other issues you want to treat.

 That was an interesting perspective to me, because of course everyone should brush their teeth – we practice many forms of preventative care on ourselves when we don’t feel sick, and oil pulling falls into that category.

-I listened to Bruce Fife talk because I had access to the HealThy Mouth Summit, which is a collection of about two dozen oral health experts doing interviews – listen to the audio or watch the presentation via video.
-If oral health is a current goal (or problem) of yours, you may want to skim the speaker/subject list… You might also be interested in the Bass brushing technique, research-proven and just as fascinating as this (almost).
+I listened to Bruce Fife talk because I had access to the HealThy Mouth Summit, which is a collection of about two dozen oral health experts doing interviews (now offline).
+You might also be interested in the Bass brushing technique, research-proven and just as fascinating as this (almost).

 The Opposition: Oil Pulling is a Myth